 This blog is written by Michael Smith and Clint King.
 For a number of years, we published an e-publication called Texas Field Notes, and we have given lots of talks and led numerous field trips in search of reptiles and amphibians.
 Michael was a co-founder of the DFW Herpetological Society, and both of us have served as officers in that organization.
 We were also active with Crosstimbers Connection, a nonprofit organization that connected people with nature in north Texas.

-We have completed a book on field herping (looking for reptiles and amphibians in the field) to be published by Texas A&M University Press.
+We have completed a book on field herping (looking for reptiles and amphibians in the field) titled, Herping Texas: The Quest for Reptiles & Amphibians, to be published later this year by Texas A&M University Press.